2019 Gabonese coup attempt: Developments

-At the time of the coup, on 7 January, President Bongo was receiving unrelated medical treatment in Morocco; he had been out of the country for about two months.
+At the time of the coup, on 7 January 2019, President Bongo was receiving unrelated medical treatment in Morocco; he had been out of the country for about two months.
 President Bongo had suffered a stroke while in Riyadh, Saudi Arabia, in October; his recorded New Year's wishes were the first time he had spoken in public since then.

 The pro-coup forces seized control of the national broadcaster Radio Télévision Gabonaise.
-Gabon's Republican Guard deployed various armoured vehicles throughout the capital, including Nexter Aravis MRAPs, a type not previously known to have been in the Gabonese Military's inventory.
-The coup attempt was put down by 10:30 am after the Gabonese Gendarmerie Intervention Group assaulted the Radio Télévision Gabonaise in which the pro-coup forces were holed up.
+Gabon's Republican Guard deployed various armoured vehicles throughout the capital, including Nexter Aravis MRAPs, a type not previously known to have been in the Gabonese military's inventory.
+The coup attempt was put down by 10:30 am after the Gabon's Gendarmerie Intervention Group assaulted the Radio Télévision Gabonaise in which the pro-coup forces were holed up.
 Two pro-coup soldiers were killed in the assault.
 Officers involved in the coup took hostages which have since been released by Gabonese officials.
 Hours after the coup announcement, government officials stated that the situation was "under control" with rebels arrested or on the run; two of the rebels were shot dead and Lieutenant Obiang was reported under arrest.
 NetBlocks observed that internet connectivity was briefly (though partially) restored across Gabon by 10:00 am UTC before falling back offline, and only returning fully 11:00 am the next day.
 Security Minister Guy-Bertrand Mapangou stated that the eight arrested people were handed over to the public prosecutor.
 The government of Gabon announced that President Bongo would be returning to the country "very soon".